monolithst/functional-models/README.md

     lastModified: DatetimeProperty({ autoNow: true }), },
 })

+// Get a Zod Schema for the Truck, automatically built! const zodSchema = Trucks.getModelDefinition().schema
+// Conver to OpenAPI with zod.

 // Create an instance of the model.
 In this case, you don't need 'id', because it gets created automatically with UniquePropertyId() const myTruck = Trucks.create({